In order to ensure that our limited resources have their maximum impact, LAC follows certain guidelines. These are:

 As a general rule, advice and assistance on all other matters will be provided within the constraints of our service.

 We will not provide assistance to a user who, in our judgement, has a hopeless case.
-During the course of a case we have a duty to monitor and consider the merits of a claim, and there will be situations where we reserve the right to withdraw from assisting you further.
+During the course of a case, we have a duty to monitor and consider the merits of a claim, and there will be situations where we reserve the right to withdraw from assisting you further.

 We are NOT able to act in any matter where a conflict of interest or a significant risk of a conflict of interest has been identified i.e. a conflict between two or more clients or when circumstances prevent the solicitor from acting in the client’s best interests.

 At LAC’s complete discretion, we will inform users that their cases (regardless of whether we have previously provided support) should be pursued by other agencies or means.
-For clarification, we may take such a view in a housing repossession matter where it becomes clear that the user would be able to obtain assistance from a legal aid provider.

 We may also take the view if we felt that our representations were having a limited effect and that the user’s case would be better served by the full attentions of an instructed firm of high street solicitors.

-The Centre will not continue to act for clients who show abusive or discriminatory behaviour towards staff or other users.
+LAC will not continue to act for clients who show abusive or discriminatory behaviour towards staff or other users.

 Please see the attached Privacy Notice for details on how we use your personal information.